Purdue University to release short film 'Boilers to Mars'

 Now, they are taking that legacy even further with the debut of a new short film, Boilers to Mars.

-This film imagines a vision of what it might look like when humans make their way to Mars, with a team of Boilermakers
+This film imagines a vision of what it might look like when humans make their way to Mars, with a team of Boilermakers leading the way.

 Kelly Hiller, Vice President of Marketing at Purdue, shared more information about the film.
 Boilers to Mars follows four fictional characters from their first days as undergraduates at Purdue, through their careers, and into the decision to become the first crew to launch to Mars.